dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-And the components such as `AddTodo`, the `TodoList`, the `Todo` its' self the `Footer` and the `FilterLink` they don't dispatch actions they call their callbacks [passed] in the props so they are *only* responsible for the *looks* but not for the behaviour.
+And the components such as `AddTodo`, the `TodoList`, the `Todo` its' self the `Footer` and the `FilterLink` they don't dispatch actions they call their callbacks [passed] in the props so they are *only* responsible for the *looks* but not for the behavior.
 The downside of this approach is that
 I have to pass a lot of props down the "tree" even when the *intermediate* Components don't really *use* them